prabhuomkar/pytorch-cpp/README.md

     ```bash
     docker-compose run --rm pytorch-cpp
     ```
-    This fetches all necessary dependencies and builds the tutorials.
+    This fetches all necessary dependencies and builds all tutorials.
     After the build is done, by default the container starts `bash` in interactive mode in the `build/tutorials` folder.
-    As an alternative, you can also directly run a tutorial by instead invoking the above command with the tutorial as additional argument, for example:
+    As with the local build, you can choose to only build tutorials of a category (`basics`, `intermediate`, `advanced`, `popular`):
     ```bash
+    docker-compose run --rm pytorch-cpp {category}
+    ```
+    In this case the container is started in the chosen category's base build directory.
+    Alternatively, you can also directly run a tutorial by instead invoking the run command with a tutorial name as additional argument, for example:
+    ```bash
     docker-compose run --rm pytorch-cpp pytorch-basics
     # In general: docker-compose run --rm pytorch-cpp {tutorial-name}
     ```
-    This will - if necessary - build all tutorials and then start the provided tutorial in a container.
+    This will - if necessary - build the pytorch-basics tutorial and then start the executable in a container.

 ## License
 This repository is licensed under MIT as given in [LICENSE](LICENSE).